iotdomain/iotdomain-standard/iotconnect-standard.md

 **Lists** Lists are supported by starting and ending the value with '[' and ']' and separating each value with a comma.

-For datatype int, when the value starts with '\[' it should be considered a list of integers instead of a single integer.
+For dataType int, when the value starts with '\[' it should be considered a list of integers instead of a single integer.
 If an application expects a non-list value and receives a list, the first item in the list should be used.
 If an application expects a list and receives a non-list value it should be treated as a list of 1 item.

-**json values** Values with the json datatype are a catch-all for storing multiple fields as json payload.
+**json values** Values with the json dataType are a catch-all for storing multiple fields as json payload.
 It should be avoided when possible as discovery provides no description of the structure.
 If possible rather use the $event publication that publishes all output values in a single event.

 # Appendix B: Node Types